 Minor in Marine Science

-Through the minor in marine science, students acquire theoretical and practical expertise in all areas of marine science, including biological, chemical, geological and physical oceanography as well as marine policy.
+Through the minor in Marine Science, students acquire theoretical and practical expertise in all areas of marine science, including biological, chemical, geological and physical.
 The minor is particularly useful for students pursuing professions where scientific expertise in marine systems is advantageous, such as marine research or education, environmental analysis, international relations, coastal development, aquaculture, or tourism.

-Most marine science minors satisfy the course requirements by taking one Marine Breadth course (BI260; BI/ES 423; ES331; ES440; or GE/ES 507) followed by the Marine Semester—an intellectually and physically challenging sequence of four month-long, research-based courses.
+Most Marine Science minors satisfy the course requirements by taking one Marine Breadth course (CAS BI 260; BI/ES 423; ES331; ES440; or GE/ES 507) followed by the Marine Semester—an intellectually and physically challenging sequence of four month-long, research-based courses.
 During the Marine Semester, students conduct research in a variety of New England locations as well as the Belizean Barrier Reef, working with BU faculty and scientists from the New England Aquarium, NOAA, and the University of Belize.

-For more information, contact the BUMP program manager at firstname.lastname@example.org.
+For more information, contact the BU Marine Program at firstname.lastname@example.org.